 For more on the Post's decision, see the online chat with Brady.

 News organizations also feel the nasty and offensive comments threaten their brands as reputable sources of news.

 Some have argued that news organizations just need to swallow hard and live with offensive comments because the value of opening up to reader comments outweighs the downsides.

-Others have adopted various schemes for trying to regulate the conversations:
+Others have adopted various schemes for trying to regulate and upgrade the conversations:

 - Human editors vet comments, either before they're posted or afterward, and remove any that are deemed offensive or violate the publication's guidelines for comment posting.

 - Readers are invited to report offensive comments to editors so they can be reviewed and removed.

 - Software solutions are adopted to filter comments, such as allowing readers to rank the value of comments and try to relegate offensive ones to the bottom.
 See SlashDot for one such system.